 A: programs last an average of 30 days, many need more

-Q: What’s the difference between inpatient drug rehab and residential?
+Q: What’s the difference between inpatient drug rehab?

 A: clients generally do not do there own chores (cooking, shopping) during inpatient